-Lilies are an extremely varied and popular group of plants that produce beautiful, and sometimes, very fragrant flowers.
-But what happens when those flowers fade?
+Lilies are an extremely varied and popular group of plants that produce beautiful and sometimes, very fragrant flowers.
+What happens when those flowers fade though?
 Should you cut them off or leave them where they are?
 Keep reading to learn more about how to deadhead a lily plant.

 Should You Deadhead Lily Flowers